techidaily/site-win11-tips/source/_posts/restoring-windows-11s-default-touch-panel-settings-and-positioning.md

  The Registry Editor is an advanced tool and requires caution when editing.
 But if you want to reset the default opening position of the touch keyboard efficiently, this is the method to use.
 However, as I have said before, you have to be especially careful when editing the Registry Editor as any mistake could cause serious damage.

- It is always a good idea to[create a system restore point](https://www.makeuseof.com/use-system-restore-windows/) or to take a[backup of the registry editor](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before starting.
+ It is always a good idea to [create a system restore point](https://www.makeuseof.com/use-system-restore-windows/) or to take a [backup of the registry editor](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before starting.
 This can help if something goes wrong.
 It is now time to reset the default open position of the touch keyboard.
 To do so, follow these steps:

 1. Press**Win + R** on your keyboard to open the Run dialog box.
 2. Type**regedit** in the text box and press Enter.
 This will launch the Registry Editor.